camicroscope/GSOC/README.md

 **Overview:**

 This project would involve extending the existing machine learning intergrations beyond marking up images, and allow users to fetch regions of interest from a given slide automatically.
-This would allow for users and scientists to train other models for tasks such as synthetic data generation.
+This would allow the users and scientists to train other models for tasks such as synthetic data generation.
 Specifically, this task would involve letting a user run a model on an image and download sections of the image based on model output.

 The aim is to support a wider range of models and flexible use of their outputs.
 One such example is a two stage CNN described [here](https://arxiv.org/pdf/1803.04054.pdf).
 Currently, caMicroscope supports single stage networks showing results directly, but no provision to use those results in any other model.